Cross-Border Banking Stack: Beyond a US Account (2026)

 Quick take

-Cross-border founders do not need the "best bank."
-They need a banking stack — a set of complementary accounts that together handle receiving, holding, converting, and moving money across jurisdictions.
-The choice of which platforms to use depends on where the founder lives, where their revenue comes from, and which currencies their expenses are denominated in.
+What you actually need is a banking stack: a set of accounts that together cover receiving, holding, converting, and moving money across borders.
+Which platforms you pick depends on where you live, where your revenue comes from, and what currencies your expenses are in.

-For a detailed comparison of US banking platforms specifically, see Mercury vs Wise vs Relay vs Rho.
-For a deep dive into currency conversion costs, see Wise vs Payoneer vs Mercury: Multi-Currency Fee Comparison.
+See also: Mercury vs Wise vs Relay vs Rho and Wise vs Payoneer vs Mercury: Multi-Currency Fee Comparison.

 The three layers of a cross-border banking stack